 We have audited the accompanying consolidated balance sheets of Digirad Corporation as of December 31, 2002 and 2003, and the related statements of operations, changes in stockholders' equity (deficit) and cash flows for each of the three years in the period ended December 31, 2003.
-These financial statements are the responsibility of the Company's management.
+Our audits also included the financial statement schedule listed in the index at Item 16(b).
+These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.